Skip to content

 Quick answer: what is the best way to use Codex?

-You want to stay inside your existing editorIDE extensionLowest friction if your IDE is already your control surface
+Stay inside your editorIDE extensionUse it when your IDE is already the main control surface

 A practical onboarding sequence: